thewillhuang/q/README.md

 #Stack
 this example is build with react, bootstrap, express, node, mongodb

-# About the build stack
+# Automation and testing stack
 This gulp stack was modified from gulp starter to suit my own needs to browserify, reactify, watchify, and livereload with browser sync.
 In addition, it will optimize all images and watch for any changes automatically.
 Sass/Scss will be compiled down to css

-to see it in action
+# Run

 ```
 $ npm install